cloudposse/docs/content/tutorials/first-aws-environment.md

 ![Tutorial Shell](/assets/tutorials-3-tutorials-shell.png)

-Now that we're running in our container, let's get into our specific tutorial:
+Now that we're running inside of our container, let's get into our specific tutorial:

 ```bash
 cd /tutorials/03-first-aws-environment